 |16% (Much faster than average)|

-Employment of audiologists is projected to grow 16 percent from 2018 to 2028, much faster than the average for all occupations.
-Hearing loss increases as people age, so the aging population is likely to increase demand for audiologists.
+Employment of audiologists is projected to grow 16 percent from 2020 to 2030, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for audiologists.

 Compare the job duties, education, job growth, and pay of audiologists with similar occupations.